byteonabeach/dns-manager/README.md

 ## Contact

-For questions or feedback, please reach out to the maintainer (OxFF).
+For questions or feedback, please reach out to the maintainer (OxFF, @byteonabeach at GitHub).